 Telegraph to be bought by US firm RedBird Capital for £500m

-It comes more than a year after the Government blocked a takeover of the media business.
+The deal was initially blocked by the government due to new regulations preventing foreign state ownership of the press

-The Telegraph is to be bought by a consortium led by US investment firm RedBird Capital for around £500 million.
+The Telegraph is set to be acquired by a consortium spearheaded by US investment firm RedBird Capital for approximately £500 million.

-It is the latest turn in a tumultuous two-year takeover process for the 170-year-old newspaper business.
+It is the latest chapter in a turbulent two-year takeover saga for the 170-year-old newspaper.

+This announcement follows a previous attempt to purchase the media group, including The Spectator, in 2023 by RedBird IMI.

 Gerry Cardinale, founder and managing partner of RedBird, said: “This transaction marks the start of a new era for The Telegraph as we look to grow the brand in the UK and internationally, invest in its technology and expand its subscriber base.